What is Somló and what happens there?

-During the communist era (1948-1989), the Hungarian state nationalized parts of Somló’s vineyards and the state-owned cooperatives churned out mediocre wines in mass quantities.
+During the Communist era (1948-1989), the Hungarian state nationalized parts of Somló’s vineyards and the state-owned cooperatives churned out mediocre wines in mass quantities.
 Unfortunately, there was little quality control on parcels that remained in private hands, and amateurish winemaking techniques and random grape varieties became widespread, damaging Somló’s reputation for decades to come.

 What else are Somló wines known for?

 People also prized Somló’s wines for their supposed medicinal qualities.
-For example, the Cistercian Abbey of Zirc used them as remedies for a range of ailments until an actual pharmacy opened in town in the 18th century.
+For example, the Cistercian Abbey of Zirc prescribed them as remedies for a range of ailments until an actual pharmacy opened in town in the 18th century.

 What’s the soil of Somló like?